 Prior to joining Mayer Brown in 2014, Rory served as a law clerk to Judge Marjorie O. Rendell of the Third Circuit Court of Appeals.
-Rory also spent a year as a litigation associate at another international law firm, during which time he briefed and argued a criminal appeal in the New York Supreme Court Appellate Division, First Department.
+Rory also spent a year as a litigation associate at another international law firm.
 Rory received his JD summa cum laude from the University of Pennsylvania Law School, where he was a comments editor on the Law Review.

 The George Washington University, BA, summa cum laude